-Because of the Starbucks story and growing consumer demand for natural color sources, we began working on a solution to the heat stable red challenge.
-After several years of hard work, we finally have a solution — a natural vegetable juice that delivers bold, vibrant red shades that withstand heat in a neutral pH environment.
-We call it SupraRed™ and it provides a number of key advantages, including the following:
+Partly because of the Starbucks story but also due to growing consumer demand for natural color sources, we began working on finding a solution to the heat-stable red challenge.
+After several years of hard work, we finally have a solution—a natural vegetable juice that delivers bold, vibrant red shades that stand up to heat in a neutral pH environment.
+We call it SupraRed™ and it provides a number of key advantages including the following:

 - Unprecedented heat stability

 - Clean and simple ingredient labeling